-$^{\rm 4}$ An individual or an organization that acts in reliance on a certificate and/or a digital signature.
+5 An individual or an organization that acts in reliance on a certificate and/or a digital signature.

-Signatures and Infrastructures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements and ETSI EN 319 411-2 Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates norms.
+The structure and contents of Certificate Policy and Certification Practice Statement is in accordance with the recommendation of RFC 3647 Certificate Policy and Certification Practice Statement Framework.
+It fulfils also the requirements of the ETSI EN 319 411-1 Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements and ETSI EN 319 411-2 Electronic Signatures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates norms.